 4 Algorithm Implementation

-Algorithm development will basically contain two sequential revisions of the mesh.
-In the first, transient tetrahedra are studied.
-In the second, marked non-transient tetrahedra are considered.
+Algorithm development will contain, basically, two sequential revisions of the mesh.
+In the first, transient tetrahedra are studied and in the second marked non-transient tetrahedra.

 In the first step two types of tetrahedra will be selected: